masamasaowl/Stone-Paper-Scissors-Game/README.md

 # Stone-Paper-Scissors-Game
-Another basic JS based game to practice DOM, and learn more about bootstrap
+A basic JS based game to practice DOM plus creativity and learn more about bootstrap